2023 Best Philosophy Schools in New York

 The average amount in student loans that philosophy majors at NYU take out is $23,253.

-You’ll join some of the best and brightest minds around you if you attend University at Albany.
-The school came in at #4 on this year’s Best Philosophy Schools in New York list.
-UAlbany is a large public school located in the city of Albany.
+You’ll be in good company if you decide to attend University at Albany.
+It ranked #4 on our 2023 Best Philosophy Schools in New York list.
+UAlbany is a large public school located in the small city of Albany.

 On average, philosophy graduates from Lehman take out $16,474 in student loans while working on their degree.